-Students Tested: 10 & 11

-When Tested: Fall
+Students Tested: 10 & 11 When Tested: Fall

-Type of Assessment: Ability/Norm-referenced

 Purpose: The PSAT measures students' verbal reasoning, critical reading, and math problem solving skills.

 It is a low stakes practice for the SAT.
 It provides an evaluation of a student's skills in comparison to other college-bound students.
 It provides information regarding student potential for Advanced Placement (AP) course offerings.
 The PSAT/ NMSQT is also an opportunity for 11th grade students to qualify for the National Merit Scholarship Competition.
 Finally, it offers a student profile, which gives students and parents a chance to learn about colleges interested in students with their profile.